 Even though quartz slabs are manufactured to be resistant to stains, they are not completely impervious to nail polish remover, hair dye, oil-based soaps, certain body lotions, and lipstick.
 Just like oven cleaner in the kitchen, you need to absorb spills on your bathroom counters right away, and this should be followed up with an application of quartz or Cambria cleaner.

 Quartz is mostly a decorative surface.
 Unlike the stainless-steel surfaces of food preparation tables, quartz countertops are not meant for heavy duty cooking.
 Make sure to use hot pads instead of placing hot skillets, pots, or pans on top of your counters.
 You should not cut, chop, or dice directly on top of a quartz surface.
 Use a cutting board for this purpose.

-If you have quartz countertops in your home, make sure to care for them properly with a cleaning and polishing combination solution such as Granite Gold Quartz Brite®, which is safe to use on all quartz surfaces, including Cambria, Silestone, and Caesarstone.
-Call Granite Gold® today at 1-800-475-STONE to learn more.
+If you have quartz countertops in your home, make sure to care for them properly with a cleaning and polishing combination solution such as Granite Gold Quartz Brite®, which is safe to use on all quartz surfaces, including Silestone, LG and more.
+Call Granite Gold® today at 1-800-475-STONE (7866) to learn more.